 1. Invest in benefits your employees care about.

-Looking at your compensation and benefits plan holistically lets you be more strategic about your plans for the future, as well as identify gaps in your current offerings.
+Looking at your compensation and benefits plan holistically lets you be more strategic about your plans for the future and identify gaps in your current offerings.
 Remember that you’re designing these rewards for your employees, so you should regularly survey them to ensure your current programs meet their present needs.

-“Find out from your employees what matters to them and build total rewards programs that provide solutions to their needs,” advised Aaron Cleavinger, MBA, CPSM, CPM, Managing Partner at Murdoch Mason Executive Search Group, an executive and strategy consulting firm specializing in consumer-focused companies.
+“Find out from your employees what matters to them and build total rewards programs that provide solutions to their needs,” advised Aaron Cleavinger, managing partner at Murdoch Mason Executive Search Group, an executive search and strategy consulting firm specializing in consumer-focused companies.
 “Then, communicate the connection between employee input and company offerings early and often, so they feel connected to the process.”

-When assembling your personalized total rewards statements for employees, make sure you don’t try to inflate the monetary value of any non-monetary benefits.
-While unlimited paid time off (PTO) is an attractive perk, it doesn’t warrant a $50,000 price tag, for example.
-You can estimate the actual value by calculating what the equivalent of their daily pay would be and multiplying that by the number of days off the employee took in the past calendar year.
-For a prospective job candidate, you can take a similar approach by multiplying their proposed daily pay by the number of PTO days included in your policy or offer, or, if you offer an unlimited PTO plan, use the average number of vacation days your employees took off in the previous year.
+When assembling your personalized total rewards statements for employees, make sure you don’t inflate the monetary value of any non-monetary benefits.
+For example, while unlimited PTO is an attractive perk, it doesn’t warrant a $50,000 price tag.
+You can estimate the actual value by calculating the equivalent of their daily pay and multiplying that by the number of days the employee took off in the past calendar year.
+For a prospective job candidate, you can take a similar approach by multiplying their proposed daily pay by the number of PTO days included in your policy or offer; or, if you offer an unlimited PTO plan, use the average number of vacation days your employees took off in the previous year.